anna-ip/recruitment/code/README.md

 # Recruitment
 A responsive application for recruitment processes.
-Add Candidates, update information about candidate and move between different states in the recruitment process and search.
+Add Candidates, update information about candidate, delete, move between different states in the recruitment process and search.

 Next step:
 * Validation and Error handling